World Meeting of Families 2018: Festival of Families

 The Festival of Families occurred at Croke Park on Saturday 25 August and marked the official arrival of Pope Francis at the World Meeting of Families.
 There were three hundred flag bearers.
 The Pope addressed those in attendance, heard the testimonies of five families from Burkina Faso, Canada, India, Iraq and Ireland, and he and the audience were entertained by an orchestra comprising more than fifty musicians; a choir of one thousand voices; more than seven hundred Irish, sean-nós and contemporary dancers; Daniel O'Donnell, Riverdance, an Andrea Bocelli and Celine Byrne duet of Franz Schubert's "Ave Maria" and Bocelli's rendition of "Nessun Dorma", the aria from the final act of Giacomo Puccini's opera Turandot.
 Patrick Bergin was onstage singing the Leonard Cohen song "Anthem" as the Pope arrived.
-Pope Francis also had a selfie taken with Alison Nevin, a twelve-year-old girl with medical issues from Swords, Dublin.
+Pope Francis also had a selfie taken with Alison Nevin, a twelve-year-old girl with medical issues from Swords, County Dublin.